sourcegraph/sourcegraph-public-snapshot/doc/cloud/private_connectivity_aws.md

 When a customer has private code hosts inside the AWS VPC and needs to expose it for Sourcegraph managed AWS VPC, customers can follow [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html).
 An example can be found from our [handbook](https://handbook.sourcegraph.com/departments/cloud/technical-docs/private-code-hosts/#aws-private-link-playbook-for-customer).

+Sourcegraph will provide the Sourcegraph-managed AWS account ARN that needs to be allowlist in your VPC endpoint service, e.g., `arn:aws:iam::$accountId:root`.

-The customer needs to share the following detail with Sourcegraph:
+The customer needs to share the following details with Sourcegraph:

 - VPC endpoint serivce name in the format of `com.amazonaws.vpce.<REGION>.<VPC_ENDPOINT_SERVICE_ID>`.

 Upon receiving the detail, Sourcegraph will create a connection to the customer code host, and Sourcegraph will follow up with the customer to confirm the connection is established.

 ### Create the code host connection